 Is an ATV a Motorcycle?

-In some countries where ATVs are road-legal, like in Norway, an ATV can be registered as a tractor with a speed limiter or as a motorcycle with no speed limiter.
+In some countries where ATVs are road-legal, like Norway, an ATV can be registered as a tractor with a speed limiter or as a motorcycle with no speed limiter.

 What Is the Difference Between ATV and UTV?